 MISSION OF A THERAPY DOG

 We are always looking for responsible handlers and well-mannered dogs to join our team.
-If your dog is at least 1 year old and you are interested in becoming a therapy dog team, contact us through our Website or call Joan and Jessica Lyn at 727-0539.
+If your dog is at least 1 year old and you are interested in becoming a therapy dog team, contact us through our Website or call Sharon Crockett at 639-7323.